nitya2701/Drone_Deetection_System/README.md

 # Drone_Detection_System
 YOLOv5
 YOLOv5 is a model in the You Only Look Once (YOLO) family of computer vision models.
 YOLOv5 is commonly used for detecting objects.
 YOLOv5 comes in four main versions: small (s), medium (m), large (l), and extra large (x), each offering progressively higher accuracy rates.
-Each variant also takes a different amount of time to train
+Each variant also takes a different amount of time to train.

 ![image](https://github.com/nitya2701/Drone_Detection_System/assets/80637539/2f698a8a-7721-4a9f-82f3-a085616e04cf)

 YOLOv5 derives most of its performance improvement from PyTorch training procedures, while the model architecture remains close to YOLOv4.

 The rapidly increasing number of drones in the national airspace, including those for recreational and commercial applications, has raised concerns regarding misuse.
 Autonomous drone detection systems offer a probable solution to overcoming the issue of potential drone misuse, such as drug smuggling, violating people’s privacy, etc.